fnordahl/inception/README.md

 - Altered to deploy services to instances instead of the default of creating LXD containers
   - TODO: It is probably possible to make the upstream bundle work AS-IS.
-Have to figure out plumbing for the LXD networking
+Have to figure out plumbing for the LXD networking within OpenStack instances
 - Scripts used to manage life cycle of Cinder Volumes for ceph-osd units and Neutron ports for neutron-gateway units
   - TODO: It is probably possible to manage this with Juju itself.
 Figure out